yousefelassal/quote-cron/README.md

 > Freedom is not worth having if it does not connote freedom to err.

 > Kindness is the golden chain by which society is bound together.

+> Work while you have the light.
+You are responsible for the talent that has been entrusted to you.